BuoyantIO/service-mesh-academy/linkerd-egress/README.md

 # Linkerd Egress and Routing

-This is the documentation - and executable code! - for the Service Mesh Academy Egress and Routing workshop.
+This is the documentation - and executable code! - for the Service Mesh Academy Egress and Routing workshop, which draws heavily from the "One Gateway API to Rule Them All" talk from KubeCon NA 2024.
 Things in Markdown comments are safe to ignore when reading this later.

 The simplest way to use this file is: